starrain1031/NLP_Basic/README.md

 # NLP_Basic
-This is a place for recording and sharing NLP basic knowledge.
+This is a place for text